makrai/notes/deFrancis89-chinese-writing.md

 * The proportions in which the foregoing principles have been applied varied
   * table (adapted from DeFrancis 1984a:84) summarizing
+  * the structural classification of
+    * 977 Shang characters
-  * the structural classification of 977 Shang characters, 9,353 characters of a second-century dictionary by Xu Shen, and 48,641 characters of the great imperial Kang Xi dictionary of the eighteenth century:
+    * 9,353 characters of a second-century dictionary by Xu Shen, and
+    * 48,641 characters of the great imperial Kang Xi dictionary, 18th century

 |Principle	          |Shang Dynasty	|2nd century  |18th century |
 |---------------------|---------------|-------------|-------------|